A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 Download the summary Datasheet and Technical background document from JNCC's Resource Hub.

-Additional datasheets, including those breaking down the data by commodity and by country/territory of production, and those relevant to other consuming countries/territories assessed, can be accessed from the accompanying technical document and the associated dashboard, respectively.
+Additional datasheets, including those breaking down the data by commodity and by country/territory of production, and those relevant to other consuming countries/territories assessed, can be downloaded from a separate Resource Hub page and the associated dashboard, respectively.

 This content is available on request as a pdf in non-accessible format.
 If you wish for a copy please go to the enquiries page.